Roundhouse Park

-Roundhouse Park is a 17 acre park in the downtown core of Toronto, Ontario, Canada.
-It is in the former Railway Lands.
-It features the John Street Roundhouse, a preserved locomotive roundhouse that houses the Toronto Railway Museum, Steam Whistle Brewing, and the Rec Room restaurant and entertainment complex.
-The park is also home to a collection of trains, the former Canadian Pacific Railway Don Station, and the Roundhouse Park Miniature Railway.
+Roundhouse Park is 17 acre in the downtown core of Toronto, Ontario, Canada.
+It is in the former Railway Lands and features the John Street Roundhouse, a preserved locomotive roundhouse that houses the Toronto Railway Museum, Steam Whistle Brewing, and the Rec Room restaurant and entertainment complex.
+The park is also home to a collection of railway cars and locomotives, the former Canadian Pacific Railway Don Station, and the Roundhouse Park Miniature Railway.
 The park is bounded by Bremner Boulevard, Lower Simcoe Street, Lake Shore Boulevard West/Gardiner Expressway, and Rees Street.

 History

 The John Street Roundhouse was built in 1929–1931 and renovated in the 1990s.
 In 1997, the area to the east of the building became the city-owned Roundhouse Park.

 In 2010, the Toronto Railway Museum opened in three stalls of the roundhouse and its environs.
 It has an indoor display and restoration facility and a full-size diesel cab simulator.
 Outside is a miniature railway, numerous railway engines and rolling stock, and a fully restored railway village that includes Don Station, Signal Cabin D (moved to Roundhouse Park from the City's collection of historic buildings), a watchman's shanty, a water tower, and a coaling tower.